Top 10 emotional (and mental health) benefits of yoga

 And one one level that's true.

-And, yoga is part of a holistic body/mind system that was developed in the sub-continent of India 1000's of years ago and the physical aspect is but one small part.
+And, yoga is part of a holistic body/mind system that was developed in the sub-continent of India over 5,000 years ago and the physical aspect is but one small part.

 Far more reaching can be seeing that yoga is a way of life, with deep and profound transformations, and far more important for your overall well-being are the emotional and mental health benefits of yoga.